-Your point-of-sale system is the backbone of your business, so deciding if, when, and how to switch your POS system can be daunting, especially after you’ve invested time and resources into it.
+Your point of sale system is the backbone of your business, so deciding if, when, and how to switch your POS system can be daunting, especially after you’ve invested time and resources into a POS.

 Common reasons to switch your POS system